Articles for parents

 Perseverance means having the self-discipline to continue a task despite being confronted with difficulties or unexpected challenges.
-Children need to cultivate a number of skills on their educational journey, and perseverance and strength of character are critical skills to ensure children give their all to tasks and are able to deal with the range of challenges they will be faced with throughout their school life and beyond.
+Children need to cultivate a number of skills on their educational journey, and perseverance and strength of character are critical skills to ensure children give their all to tasks and are able to keep going despite any challenges they may face.

-Parents can aid children in the development of these skills in a number of ways and help their children draw on their own independent learning skills:
+Parents can aid children in the development of these skills in a number of ways:

-Give children ample opportunities to use their own initiative
+Give children the chance to use their own initiative

 Allowing children the time and space to work through problems independently and develop their own strategies will help them take responsibility for their own learning.
 Giving children the time to reflect on their mistakes and develop appropriate solutions will mean they have the confidence to work without constantly being dependent on input from their peers or adults.